Guide to Register Labuan Private Foundation

 B. the purpose of the foundation is fulfilled or becomes incapable of fulfillment; or

-C. the charter stated the dissolution termsn.
+C. the charter stated the dissolution terms.
 After the dissolution, the ownership of the remaining assets will be transferred to the beneficiary.

 6 Key Personnel for Labuan Private Foundation

-The Founder – person who establishes the foundation
+The Founder – the person who establishes the foundation

 a.
-The main controller retain all power of the Foundation, reserves the right to change the Charter of the foundation
+The main controller who retains all power of the Foundation reserves the right to change the Charter of the Foundation

 b.
-Minimum one, either natural person or corporate entity
+Minimum one, either a natural person or corporate entity

 c.
 Subscriber to the Charter